 Agates with fine hair like needles within.

-Back and forth movement of agates causes a shadow effect to be formed as the light entering the agates but is not reflected out.
+Back and forth movement of agates causes a shadow effect to be formed as the light coming to agates but is not reflected out.

 Formed when the majority of the silica gel is drained from the cavity but small droplets of the same crystallize into solid chalcedony.